Rio Bravo (film): Theme park attractions

 In 2002, a flume ride Rio Bravo, named after the film, opened at Parque Warner Madrid.
-Earlier, in 1998, a similar flume ride with the same name and theme was planned for Warner Bros.
-Movie World on the Gold Coast, Australia; however, it was ultimately opened under the name Wild Wild West, based on the 1999 film of the same title.
+Earlier in 1998, a similar flume ride with the same name and theme was planned for Warner Bros.
+Movie World on the Gold Coast, Australia, but it was ultimately opened under the name Wild Wild West, based on the 1999 film of the same title.